Close

 Transit and Multiple-Entry Options

-Airport transit visas permit connections through Slovenian airports without entering the country.
-Multiple-entry visas facilitate repeated visits within validity periods, ideal for frequent business travelers or family members of residents.
+Airport transit visas (Type A) permit connections through Slovenian airports without entering the country.
+Multiple-entry visas may be issued with validity periods up to five years, with new applicants typically receiving visas valid only for their intended trips before qualifying for longer validity periods, ideal for frequent business travelers or family members of residents.

 Special Categories